nic-dgl104-winter-2024/pattern-library/README.md

 # pattern-library
-A multi-language library containing implmentations of common software design and architecture patterns
+A multi-language library containing implementations of common software design and architecture patterns